ravil99/Flight-delay-estimation/README.md

 # Innopolis University.
-Machine Learning Assignment 1.
+Machine Learning.
+Assignment 1.
 Ravil Akhmetzhanov.
 ## Flight delay estimation

 There are 3 files in repository: